Kirknasty54/Gamebox/README.md

 <br /><br />
 ## What does your app do?
 *Describe in a paragraph or so*
-It's like MovieBox but for Games.
+It's like LetterBox but for Games.
 Really good!
 Super Good!

 <br /><br />